-Students who have previously been academically dismissed may be considered at-risk even when s/he is able to bring his/her cumulative, college-level GPA (CLVL) to a minimum of 2.0.
+Students who have previously been academically dismissed may be considered at-risk even when s/he is able to bring his/her cumulative GPA to a minimum of 2.0.
 In such cases, the student may be required to continue working with a Counselor.